 How do we determine which are reach, target, and safety schools?

-Look at the GPA, SAT/ACT, and class ranking averages for colleges’ admitted students.
+Look at the GPA, SAT/ACT, and class ranking averages for college admitted students.
 If your child’s numbers are above 75% of these numbers for a certain school, it is a safety school.
 If they are above 25% of these numbers, the school is in the target range.
 If your child’s numbers are below the presented ranges, the school is a reach school.
 Let’s consider an example: say that Mary has a 1400 on the SAT and a 4.0 GPA.
 Taking other factors in her application out of the picture, she has a very low chance of getting into Harvard whose average SAT score range is 1480-1600, making it a reach school.
-(When reporting standardized test score ranges, the 25th percentile is the lower number – in this case 1480 – and the 75th percentile is the higher number – for Harvard, a 1600.)
+(When reporting standardized test score ranges, the 25th percentile is the lower number – in this case, 1480 – and the 75th percentile is the higher number – for Harvard, 1600.)
 The University of Michigan, whose 25th percentile is 1370 and 75thpercentile is 1530 on the other hand, is a target school for Mary as she is above the 25th percentile score.
 An example of a safety school for Mary would be Florida State University whose range is 1210-1360.
-Through Ivy Scholar’s high quality test preparation services, your child’s dream school can evolve from reach to target and from target to safety.
+Through Ivy Scholar’s high-quality test preparation services, your child’s dream school can evolve from reach to target and from target to safety.